MicrosoftDocs/azure-dev-docs/articles/python/quickstart-python-web-azd-codespaces.md

 ms.custom: devx-track-python
 ---

-# Quickstart: Create and deploy a Python web app from GitHub Codespaces to Azure using an azd template
+# Quickstart: Create and deploy a Python web app from GitHub Codespaces to Azure using an Azure Developer CLI template

 This quickstart guides you through the easiest and fastest way to create and deploy a Python web and database solution to Azure.
 By following the instructions in this quickstart, you will:

-- Choose an azd template based on the Python web framework, Azure database platform, and Azure web hosting platform you want to build on.
+- Choose an [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/overview) (`azd`) template based on the Python web framework, Azure database platform, and Azure web hosting platform you want to build on.
-- Create a new GitHub Codespace containing code generated from the azd template you selected.
+- Create a new GitHub Codespace containing code generated from the `azd` template you selected.
 - Use GitHub Codespaces and the online Visual Studio Code's bash terminal.
-The terminal allows you to use Azure Developer CLI commands to run an azd template to create a sample web app and database, and create and configure the necessary Azure resources, then deploy the sample web app to Azure.
+The terminal allows you to use Azure Developer CLI commands to run an `azd` template to create a sample web app and database, and create and configure the necessary Azure resources, then deploy the sample web app to Azure.
 - Edit the web app in a GitHub Codespace and use an `azd` command to redeploy.
 - Use an `azd` command to clean up Azure resources.
 - Close and reopen your GitHub Codespace.